What Is Sodium Benzoate?

-It helps keep our products shelf-stable for at least two years from the date of purchase and is used in concentrations of less than 0.5% by volume.
+It helps keep products shelf-stable for at least 2 years from the date of purchase and is used in concentrations of less than 0.5% by volume.

-While sodium benzoate is considered safe, scientists have shown that negative side effects occur when it's mixed with ascorbic acid (vitamin C).
+Sodium benzoate is considered safe, but scientists have shown that negative side effects happen when it's mixed with ascorbic acid (vitamin C).

-Uses of Sodium Benzoate
+Sodium Benzoate Uses

-Other foods that commonly include sodium benzoate include:
+Some foods that commonly include sodium benzoate include:

 - Salad dressings